HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DetermineVPObjectID.md

 ## Introduction

-This article describes how to determine the name of a virtual portal (VP) using its ObjectID (OID).
+When reviewing diagnostic logs, database records, or XMLAccess scripts, you may encounter a virtual portal (VP) referenced only by its unique ObjectID (OID).
+This article describes how to determine the name of a VP using its OID.

 ## Instructions